jjw24/Wox.Plugin.Runner/README.md

 To use this plugin, from your Flow Launcher search `pm install runner`

+**Important:**
+The original Wox plugin saves its setting file (commands.json) in `%localappdata%\Wox.Plugin.Runner`, so to keep using the same commands you had, you need to move that file manually to the location above inside the `Wox.Plugin.Runner\Settings` folder after installing.

 Changes contained in this port:

 - Upgraded to .Net Core 3.1